Balasubramanian-pg/Tableau-Portfolio/Navigation & Filter Passing/Readme.md

 15.1. **Test 1 - Navigation with Filters:**
 - Start on Sales Overview
 - Set Category = "Furniture", Region = "South"
-- Click "📍 Regional" → Should see South region, Furniture only
+- Click "Regional" → Should see South region, Furniture only
-- Click "📦 Products" → Should see Furniture products from South only
+- Click "Products" → Should see Furniture products from South only

 15.2. **Test 2 - Reset Functionality:**
-- On any dashboard, click "🔄 Reset All"
+- On any dashboard, click "Reset All"
 - Check both filter parameters reset to "(All)"
 - Verify all data shows (no filters applied)